 75% of our 2012 graduates chose to enter post-secondary education, 18% entered the workforce directly after high school, 5% chose military, and 2% pursued other options.

 PA Leadership is open 180 days and runs a schedule similar to other public schools with holidays, winter break and spring break.
-Our first day is in September the day after Labor Day, and the school year ends in June.
+Traditionally, our first day is in September the day after Labor Day, and the school year ends in June.
 The 2015-2016 school year will begin a week earlier than usual, on August 31, 2015.
 The 2015-2016 calendar is available here.

 On the SAT, the Class of 2012 scored a 1518 overall average, higher than the state average of 1472.
 On the ACT, the Class of 2012 scored an average composite score of 23.4, higher than the state average of 22.4.